China industrial firms’ May profits post first monthly rise in six months | Malay Mail

-KUALA LUMPUR, June 28 — Profits at China’s industrial firms rose for the first time in sixth months in May, suggesting the country’s economic recovery is gaining traction and brightening the outlook for manufacturing investment and jobs.
+SHANGHAI, June 28 — Profits at China’s industrial firms rose for the first time in six months in May, suggesting the country’s economic recovery is gaining traction and brightening the outlook for manufacturing investment and jobs.

-China’s national bureau of statistics said profits at China’s industrial firms in May rose 6 per cent year-on-year to 582.3 billion yuan (RM353.2 billion), according to a statement on Sunday.
+China’s national bureau of statistics said profits at China’s industrial firms in May rose 6 per cent year-on-year to 582.3 billion yuan (RM352.7 billion), according to a statement today.

 The rebound followed a 4.3 per cent fall in April, and is its sharpest monthly gain since March 2019.